ARMmbed/mbed-os/TEST_APPS/readme.md

 - icetea-plugins - contains plugins that are being used by some of the testcases, needed for the test execution
 - testcases - contains Icetea testcases written in Python

-The testcases dependends on test applications
+The testcases depends on test applications

 ### Preparing your work environment